dpgaspar/Flask-AppBuilder/docs/security.rst

 ----------------------

 We are now looking at the authentication methods, and how you can configure them and customize them.
-The framework as 5 authentication methods and you choose one of them, you configure the method to be used on the **config.py** (when using the create-app, or following the propused app structure).
+The framework has 5 authentication methods and you choose one of them, you configure the method to be used on the **config.py** (when using the create-app, or following the proposed app structure).
 First the configuration imports the constants for the authentication methods::

     from flask_appbuilder.security.manager import AUTH_OID, \